Student Immigration Advice and Compliance

 We will help you to settle in and adjust although we realise that this may be difficult at first.

-Please contact the Student Immigration Advice and Compliance on firstname.lastname@example.org if you need help and want to talk to someone about anything to do with studying and living in the UK.
+Please contact the Student Immigration Advice and Compliance team at firstname.lastname@example.org if you need help and want to talk to someone about anything to do with studying and living in the UK.
 You may have questions about visa extension queries, family visits, dependants’ visas, police registration, changing immigration status, support whilst studying at the University, working after your studies and pre-departure support.

 Work during study